MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-registry-functions-to-consume-counter-data.md

 To obtain performance data from a remote system, call the [**RegConnectRegistry**](/windows/desktop/api/winreg/nf-winreg-regconnectregistryw) function.
 Use the computer name of the remote system and use `HKEY_PERFORMANCE_DATA` as the key.
 This call retrieves a key representing the performance data for the remote system.
 Use this key rather than `HKEY_PERFORMANCE_DATA` key to retrieve the data.

 Be sure to use the [**RegCloseKey**](/windows/desktop/api/winreg/nf-winreg-regclosekey) function to close the handle to the key when you are finished obtaining the performance data.
+This is important for both the local and remote cases:

+- `RegCloseKey(HKEY_PERFORMANCE_DATA)` does not actually close a registry handle, but it clears all cached data and frees the loaded performance DLLs.
+- `RegCloseKey(hkeyRemotePerformanceData)` closes the handle to the remote machine's registry.

 > [!IMPORTANT]
 > Do not call `RegCloseKey(HKEY_PERFORMANCE_DATA)` during `DLL_PROCESS_DETACH`.